javierpozzi/exactly-challenge/README.md

 Set the `ROPSTEN_URL` to your provider, like [Alchemy](https://www.alchemy.com/).

-The value of the `ROPSTEN_CONTRACT_ADDRESS` variable is the address of a deployed ETHPool on the ropsten network ([Check the verified contract in Etherscan](https://ropsten.etherscan.io/address/0x6e9B6d2A90dFE12b9f650E8D5210115eE465b3f2#code)).
+The value of the `ROPSTEN_CONTRACT_ADDRESS` variable is the address of the deployed ETHPool on the ropsten network.

 Run the tests to verify that the installation was successful: